Weeks lab data

 Flowing quasi-2D emulsions From Desmond & Weeks, PRL (2015).
 Data on stress fields around T1 events in flowing 2D emulsions.

-Clogging data From Hong et al. (2017).
+Clogging data From Hong et al. (2017) and Tao et al. (2021).
 Data from clogging experiments and simulations.

 Granular rods data From Freeman et al. (2019).
 Data from rod packing experiments and simulations.